1. basic issues

 - in section 4.2.c on companies with high financial value, which have very few employees

-- and in section "5.1 Europe" also for large companies, with regard to an introductory phase of the 3‑groups‑co‑determination.
+- and in section "5.1 Europe" also for big companies, with regard to an introductory phase of the 3‑groups‑co‑determination.

-If the shareholders have half of the seats on the SB then it is appropriate to make it unlikely that population representatives have voting rights in the board,
+a) If the shareholders have half of the seats and votes in the SB then it is appropriate to make it unlikely that members of the third group have voting rights in the SB,

 - which are particularly close to the shareholders